lightray22/andromeda-desktop-clients/README.md

-This is a FUSE client for an Andromeda backend API (early development).
+This is a FUSE client for an Andromeda backend file storage API.

 # Prerequisites